geneontology/geneontology.github.io/README.md

 ```
 This will index all markdown pages using [algolia](https://www.algolia.com).
 The pages to be indexed (or not indexed) as well as the tag elements can be configured in `_config.yml`

+## Removing pages

+Pages that are no longer needed can be deleted, or if the .md might still be used later the permalinks/links can be deleted.